-The applicant is proposing to convert the existing buildings into a child care centre to accommodate 76 children and 8 staff and an associated car park.
+The applicant is proposing to convert the existing buildings into a child care centre to accommodate a maximum of 76 children and 8 staff.
 The child care centre is proposed to operate from 7:00am to 6:00pm, Monday to Friday, with children proposed to arrive from 7:15am onwards.